Home > Medicaid Redetermination > Understand Arizona Medicaid Redetermination

 See if you qualify for Medicare

 If you are 65 or older, you may be eligible for the federal Medicare program, which provides health insurance.
 Medicare is also available to some younger people who have permanent disabilities, including end-stage renal disease (ESRD) or Lou Gehrig’s disease (ALS).
-There is a special enrollment period for people who delayed Medicare enrollment in recent years because they were covered by Medicaid.
+There is a special enrollment period for people who are eligible for Medicare but weren’t enrolled because they had Medicaid coverage.

 Frequently Asked Questions about Arizona Medicaid redeterminations and renewals